 Going forward, it is proposed to establish a new ad-hoc group to study non-normative encoder changes that benefit video compression for machine vision use cases.

-Setup an AHG (C. Hollmann, S. Liu, S. Wang, M. Zhou)
+It was agreed to set up an AHG on Optimization of encoders and receiving systems for machine analysis of coded video content (AHG15) with co-chairs C. Hollmann, S. Liu, S. Wang, and M. Zhou, as noted in section 9.

-Intent to develop a TR – Tentative name: Optimization of emcoders and receiving systems for machine analysis of coded video content.
+The intent is to develop a TR – a tentative name was selected as “Optimization of encoders and receiving systems for machine analysis of coded video content”.
 Low-level tool technology proposals

 AHG8: High bit rate and high bit depth coding for VVC (0)

-Remove this section and discontinue AHG8?
+This section is kept as a template for future use.
+The possibility of removing this section and discontinuing AHG8 was considered, but AHG8 was reconstituted for another meeting cycle.